jzebor/cvssfuzz/README.md

 ## Configuration
 CVSS Fuzz can be configured to suit various testing needs.
 Refer to the settings.py file for configurable parameters.

-### Iterations
+### Count
-Iterations is just as it sounds.
+Count is just as it sounds.
 The option is for configuring the total of fuzzed vectors you want.
 Choosing a value of 0 causes it to run forever.
 CAUTION: Choosing a value of 0 can lead to out of memory conditions.
 Be mindful until I fix that part in the code.

 ### Fuzzers
 Fuzzers can be configured to use one of the following options.